Lancaster procedure for giving a dairy cow a bottle of calcium (or other IV fluid):

 - Take the container of water and bottle/tube out to the cow.

 - If the cow is standing, you can tie her to a post and have one person on either side of her.

 - If the cow is lying down, put on the halter and pull her head around to her belly (it may already be, which is a sign of milk fever) and loop the lead rope around her leg above the hock and tie a safety knot (one that will pull loose easily in an emergency).
 Do not leave much slack – the cow should be comfortable but unable to move around too much.

 - The person giving the IV should be on the most exposed side of the neck of the cow and the helper should be on the opposite side, with the supplies nearby.

 - Find the jugular vein and rub to expose the vein.

 - You can pinch off the vein a bit to get more of a bulge.
 (You can also give in the milk vein, but Jay’s prefers jugular.)

-- Uncap the needle and push it inward, then in the direction away from the head.
+- Uncap the needle and push it inward, then in the direction away from the head (needle pointed toward the heart, so in the milk vein, the needle would be pointed toward the heart & away from the udder).
 You kind of push straight in to get past the skin then move your hand and the needle in the direction of the head and down towards the vein, which will make the needle more parallel to the vein and push in further.

 - Blood will come out the end of the needle in a steady flow, that’s when you know you’ve got it.